JeanArnaudRitouret/scrappingchef/README.md

 # scrappingchef
-A personal repo used to scrap cooking platforms.
+A personal repo used to scrap cooking platforms., for personnal training.
+These platforms are not public, hence no url, login or password information is provided.

-One django app is dedicated to scrapping an "old" platform that is not used anymore, and another app is dedicated to scrapping the "new" platform.
+The app "platform_old" is dedicated to scrapping a platform that has now become obsolete.
+The app "platform_new" will be dedicated to scrapping the platform replacing the old one.

 Another app will be dedicated to organising and accessing the content from both platforms.

 This repo is made for personal use and requires multiple settings to be effective: